-- DeLano Case Course in a break-out session.
-67 It is worth noting that although the director of the conference was scheduled to introduce Dr. Cordero to the audience, he did not show up and nobody else did so in his stead; hence, Dr. Cordero had to introduce himself. - 20.
-Upon return, he sent a personalized email to each of the 97 FFA professors and professionals whose names and emails were listed in the conference materials just as he also mailed a letter to all the conference organizers at Georgia Southern University.
+- conference was scheduled to introduce Dr. Cordero to the audience, he did not show up and nobody else did so in his stead; hence, Dr. Cordero had to introduce himself. - 21.
+Once back from the Conference, he sent a personalized email to each of the 97 FFA professors and professionals whose names and emails were listed in the conference materials just as he also mailed a letter to all the conference organizers at Georgia Southern University.
 His purpose was to interest them in joining the Follow the money! investigation of the DeLano case; offering his course to their students, whether taught by him or one of their professors; and having him make a presentation of the case and the course to their faculty, students, and clients.
 However, he did not receive any response from them, not even a "Thanks, but no thanks" polite email.
 That was certainly strange because the subject matter of his presentation, the course, and the proposed investigation was directly relevant to the subject matters and activities of the FFA field and its practitioners. - 5.
-Non-receipt of responses even from law and journalism school and legal ethics deans, directors, and professors, except for a few negative ones - 21.
-Just as he continued to email the newspeople, the following year during the period between October 28, 2008, and January 2, 2009, Dr. Cordero mailed 847 letters68 to law school deans and professors proposing The DeLano Case Course and the Follow the money! investigation.
+Non-receipt of responses even from law and journalism school and legal ethics deans, directors, and professors, except for a few negative ones - 22.
+Just as he continued to email the newspeople, the following year during the period between October 28, 2008, and January 2, 2009, Dr. Cordero mailed 847 letters72 to law school deans and professors proposing The DeLano Case Course and the Follow the money! investigation.
 He kept refining and buttressing the proposal with the results of his research on judicial unaccountability and abuse of power.
-So he added to it the new evidence of the judges" disposing of his second complaint against Judge Ninfo under the new complaint processing rules69 just as they had disposed of the first one under the old rules70 and denying in violation of
+So he added to it the new evidence of the judges" disposing of his second complaint against Judge Ninfo under the new complaint processing rules73 just as they had disposed of the first complaint under the old rules.74 He also included the evidence of the judges" blatant violation of due process and his right to discovery by denying every single document that he requested in DeLano75 to prove the involvement in the bankruptcy